Iris Easy Flip Review, a Hands-On Test

 How long does the Iris Easy Flip’s battery last?

-In our tests, the Iris Easy Flip gave us six hours of talk time and nearly two weeks on standby.
+In our tests, the Iris Easy Flip gave us seven hours of talk time and nearly two weeks on standby.